Daphne-Qin/AdventOfCode2021/Problem18/README.md

 > During reduction, at most one action applies, after which the process returns to the top of the list of actions.
 For example, if **split** produces a pair that meets the **explode** criteria, that pair **explodes** before other **splits** occur.

-... okay, let's start from the beginning.
-I'm going a bit too fast.
+... okay, I'm going a bit too fast.
+Let's start from the beginning.

 ### December 18
 So yesterday, I finished [Problem 17](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem17), finished the rest of my homework, then realized that I had nothing better to do.
 As such, I just went to Problem 18 since, well, I had nothing better to do.
 (I did say yesterday that I did not want to read Problem 18 until after December 25, but oh well.)